nufke/LoxBerry-Plugin-Lox2MQTT/README.md

 Each MQTT message uses the topic `<miniserver_mqtt_topic>` as is defined in the configuration file for each Miniserver, to identify messages send to or from a Loxone Miniserver.
 The next topic level specifies the serial number `serialnr` of the Miniserver, followed by a unique identifier `uuid`, and `state` representing a control state, which can be found in the Loxone structure file `LoxAPP3.json` on your Miniserver.

-As MQTT topics are case sentitive, the `CamelCase` strings used in the Loxone structure file `LoxAPP3.json` representing the `state` are mapped to lowercase `snake_case` as topic strings.
+As MQTT topics are case sentitive, the `CamelCase` state names as defined in the Loxone structure file `LoxAPP3.json` are mapped to lowercase `snake_case` topic strings.
+For example, the state `activeMoodsNum` of a control of type `LightControllerV2` is translated into `active_moods_num`.

 **Example**